southpawriter02/circus/docs/ARCHITECTURE.md

 1.  **Staged Execution:** The installation process is broken down into a series of numbered stages (e.g., `01-`, `02-`, etc.).
 This makes the process predictable, repeatable, and easy to debug.
 The order of these stages is defined in the `INSTALL_STAGES` array in the main `install.sh` script.

 2.  **Modularity:** The installer is designed to be highly modular.
 Instead of having one monolithic script, the logic is broken down into small, focused files.
 For user-configurable settings, the installer uses an orchestrator pattern with dedicated directories (`/system`, `/defaults`, `/security`).
-To add a new power management setting, for example, you simply edit the script in `/system`; you don't need to touch the core installer logic.

 3.  **Idempotence:** The scripts are designed to be run multiple times without causing harm.
 They check for the existence of files, packages, and settings before attempting to create or install them.
 This makes the installer safe to re-run to update a system.

-## Execution Flow

-The installation process begins with the `install.sh` script itself.

-1.  **`install.sh` (The Orchestrator):** This is the main installer.
-It performs the following actions:
-    *   Parses command-line arguments (like `--dry-run` or `--silent`).
-    *   Sources the helper and configuration libraries (`/lib`).
-    *   Iterates through the `INSTALL_STAGES` array, sourcing each stage script in its logical order.

 ## Directory Structure